 Here are a few basic tips to recognize and avoid a phishing email:

 - It contains a link.
 Scammers often pose as the IRS, financial institutions, credit card companies or even tax companies or software providers.
 They may claim they need you to update your account or ask you to change a password.
-The email offers a link to a spoofing site that may look similar to the legitimate official web site.
+The email offers a link for your convenience when in reality it may be a link to a spoofing site that may look similar to the legitimate official web site.
 Do not click on the link.
-If in doubt, go directly to the legitimate web site and access your account.
+Instead, hover the mouse over the link to see where the link will be taking you.
+If the email address contains the name of a person, contact that person and see if they sent the email.
+Remember not to use the email address or phone number contained within the email since that may lead you to the criminal.

 - It contains an attachment.
 Another option for scammers is to include an attachment to the email.
 This attachment may be infected with malware that can download malicious software onto your computer without your knowledge.
 If it’s spyware, it can track your keystrokes to obtain information about your passwords, Social Security number, credit cards or other sensitive data.
 Do not open attachments from sources unknown to you.

 - It’s from a government agency.
-Scammers attempt to frighten people into opening email links by posing as government agencies.
-Thieves often try to imitate the IRS and other government agencies.
+Scammers attempt to frighten people into opening email links by posing as the IRS or other government agencies.

 - It’s an “off” email from a friend.
 Scammers also hack email accounts and try to leverage the stolen email addresses.
 You may receive an email from a “friend” that just doesn’t seem right.
 It may be missing a subject for the subject line or contain odd requests or language.
 If it seems off, avoid it and do not click on any links.
 You may want to call your friend and see if they sent you an email.